PlaidCloud/website/content/en/docs/concepts/storage/volume-health-monitoring.md

 ## Volume health monitoring

-Kubernetes _volume health monitoring_ is part of how Kubernetes implements the Container Storage Interface (CSI).
+PlaidCloud _volume health monitoring_ is part of how PlaidCloud implements the Container Storage Interface (CSI).
 Volume health monitoring feature is implemented in two components: an External Health Monitor controller, and the {{< glossary_tooltip term_id="kubelet" text="kubelet" >}}.

 If a CSI Driver supports Volume Health Monitoring feature from the controller side, an event will be reported on the related {{< glossary_tooltip text="PersistentVolumeClaim" term_id="persistent-volume-claim" >}} (PVC) when an abnormal volume condition is detected on a CSI volume.